Sarah Robertson (biologist)

-Sarah Anne Robertson is a fellow of both the Australian Academy of Science and Australian Academy for Health and Medical Sciences, and Professor of Reproductive Immunology at University of Adelaide, Australia, and Director of the Robinson Research Institute.
+Sarah Anne Robertson is an Australian biologist who is a fellow of both the Australian Academy of Science and Australian Academy for Health and Medical Sciences, and Professor of Reproductive Immunology at University of Adelaide, Australia, and Director of the Robinson Research Institute.
 She was an NHMRC fellow for more than 15 years.

 Career and research interests

 Robertson was ranked as one of South Australia's most influential women.
 Robertson’s career involves research on reproductive health, pregnancy, and immunology, with three main themes.